New Horizons Film Festival

-The New Horizons Film Festival (pl: Nowe Horyzonty) is an international film festival held annually in July in Wrocław, Poland.
-It is one of the biggest and most popular film festivals in the region.
+The New Horizons International Film Festival (pl: Międzynarodowy Festiwal Filmowy Nowe Horyzonty) is a film festival held annually at the end of July in Wrocław, Poland since 2001.
+It is the biggest and most popular film festival and cultural event in the country and region.

 The festival focuses on arthouse cinema.
 Its programmes include retrospectives of avant-garde and experimental filmmakers, showcases of national cinemas, a panorama of auteur films of the season, as well as curated thematic sections.
-The most important of the several competitions is the New Horizons International Competition, which aims to present unconventional and uncompromising films searching for bold forms of expression i.e. the new horizons of cinema.
+The most important of several competitions is the New Horizons International Competition, which aims to present uncompromising films searching for bold forms of expression i.e. the new horizons of cinema.
 Awards in the competition include the Grand Prix, Special Mention(s), and the Audience Award.

 New Horizons is an interdisciplinary festival, where visual arts and music are presented alongside cinema.
-Filmmakers whose works are shown at New Horizons cross the boundaries of traditional cinema and enter the experimental field of visual and performing arts.
-That is why the festival's Artistic Stage, organised in cooperation with BWA Wrocław, is a natural extension and complement to the film programmes, presenting film forms in the so-called extended field as part of exhibitions in Wrocław galleries.
+Filmmakers whose works are shown at New Horizons tend to cross the boundaries of traditional cinema and enter the experimental field of visual and performing arts.
+The festival's Artistic Stage, organised in cooperation with BWA Wrocław, and presenting film forms in the so-called extended field as part of exhibitions in Wrocław galleries, is a natural extension and complement to the film programmes.

-Accessible to all and boasting a unique, engaged audience, the festival combines various types of initiatives, including film screenings, educational activities, and industry meetings.
-In 2025, the festival achieved record attendance (169,737), with viewers choosing from 271 films and 628 screenings.
+Accessible to all, the festival combines various types of initiatives, including film screenings, educational activities, and industry meetings.
+In 2026, 283 films from 92 countries (including 43 Polish productions and co-productions), 240 features and 43 shorts were screened.